ElectiveAspNet/09_deployment/README.md

 * 15 minutter til at udfylde

 ## Web Publish
 You can publish your ASP.NET Core MVC sites to many hosts.
-The sort of "Default" is "Azura".
+The sort of "Default" is "[Azura](https://azure.microsoft.com/da-dk/)".
 The only problem with that is that you are never totally sure when or what you are going to pay for what you are doing.
+But you should have free access for a year through dreamspark, if you want to try it out.

-A good and free alternative is [AppHarbor](https://apphb.com)
+A good and free alternative is [AppHarbor](https://apphb.com), we will use that.

 #### Visual Studio
 * Create a new MVC Project